By Victoria Prima

 Aloe is a great moisturizer for your skin and hair, proven to purify air in your room and can also be added to your drinks and smoothies.
 Aloe grows quite fast and doesn’t require much attention from you.
 By having just one aloe plant at home you’ll be able to DIY literally hundreds of various recipes.
 To sum up: Glowing skin, shiny hair and no grocery shop trip, no packaging to throw away.

 If you have kids, involve them in the process.
 Depending on their age, let kids choose the recipes they’d like to make and help along.
-My now 14 year old son bakes amazing organic Irish scones and my 10 year old son whips up fluffy waffles from scratch.
+My now 14 year old son bakes amazing Cranberry Pine Nut Scones and my 10 year old son whips up fluffy waffles from scratch.
 When we’re in a grocery store I never hear them asking to buy some frozen waffles, pancakes or scones.

 Please Share with your friend who appreciates green living!